hahnworks/coffeekitty/README.md

 ### Thirst

-When adding the drank coffees, they increate the counter of `current coffees` for a person.
+When adding the drank coffees, they increase the counter of `current coffees` for a person.
 By using `coffeekitty thirst` you can invoke a calculation of a thirst parameter, which is the amount of coffee consumed by this one person in the last period.
 The thirst parameter is used for the line-height calculation of the tally sheet.
 After `coffeekitty thirst` is called, the `current coffees` counter is reset.